lequangios/webgl-panorama-player/README.md

 ## 2 How to use this source ?

-`-` Import flie Panorama.js to your project
+`-` Import file Panorama.js to your project

 `-` Initialize and strat player :